The cost of a college degree is quite a burden on the pockets now a day. What people fail to understand is the value of school and college education.

 It’s really necessary to know whether getting a college degree is worth the time, money and effort.

 For many students, being able to earn just after school or after graduation is an attractive idea.
-Since most of the students think their ultimate aim is to earn so there is really no difference for them.
+Since most of the students think their ultimate aim is to earn so there is no difference for them.
+They don’t even consider the value of college education.

-So, taking a decision to complete a college education can be a difficult one.
+So, deciding to complete a college education can be a difficult one.

 Why one should go to college?